 In EYFS the children are provided with meaningful technological experiences.
 We know that the amount of technological experiences can differ greatly from child to child, so we ensure the amount and level of these experiences suits each child.
 Before the children explore the Information Technology on offer in the EYFS, we give them an idea of its underpinnings to help contextualise their exploration.
 For example the children plan out a route for a BeeBot from Little Red Riding Hood’s home to her grandmother’s.
 The children are introduced to the concept of algorithms in age appropriate language and how programable devices function.

 As with EYFS, before the children begin using technology in earnest, we endeavour to explain to the children the key concepts behind that technology, so that rather than memorising a sequence of actions to achieve a result (say, saving or opening a piece of work) they understand what technology they are using to what purpose.
 This is reiterated throughout the hands-on lessons, so that key vocabulary goes hand in hand with clicking on icons, enforcing the children’s understanding and capabilities.

 We ensure that we plan a wide range of lessons when teaching Computing.
 This could involve using the Hall for role-play, the playground or a food preparation area for algorithm work, as well as the Computer Suite for designing a PowerPoint presentation or Ipads in the classrooms.
-All year groups have the opportunity to use a range of devices and programmes across the wider curriculum, as well as in discrete computing lessons.
-Employing cross-curricular links motivates the children and supports them to make connections and practise and remember the steps they have been taught.
-The lessons are delivered either as a whole class or small groups, depending on the outcome of the learning.
+All year groups can use a range of devices and programmes across the wider curriculum, as well as in discrete computing lessons.
+Employing cross-curricular links motivates the children and supports them to make connections, practise and remember the steps they have been taught.
+The lessons are delivered either as a class or in small groups, depending on the outcome of the learning.
 We try to give the children greater responsibility for all the content of the work they produce.
 So, if we are editing and manipulating photographs, we ensure it is photographs that the children have taken that are being changed.